-Under the provisions of the Plan, participants were able to contribute up to 15% of gross earnings, as defined in the Plan, subject to Internal Revenue Service (IRS) limitations.
-Participants were also able to contribute amounts representing distributions from other qualified defined benefit or defined contribution plans.
-No Company contributions were provided under the Plan.
-Upon enrollment, a participant could direct their contribution in 1% increments to any of the Plan s fund options.
-Participants have access to their account information and the ability to make account changes daily through an automated telecommunication system and through the Internet.
+Under the provisions of the Plan, participants were able to elect to contribute up to 20% of their eligible earnings on a pretax basis directly to the Plan subject to Internal Revenue Service (IRS) limitations.
+Participants were also able to contribute amounts representing distributions from other qualified defined benefit or 401(k) defined contribution plans.
+The Company matched participant contributions, Company Matching Contributions , at an amount equal to 100% on the first 3% of the participant s eligible earnings, and then 50% on the subsequent 3% of the participant s eligible earnings.

-1. Description of the Plan (continued)
+1. Description of Plan (continued)